 How To Request Footage/Transcripts From The Interviews

 Please review below for frequently asked questions about searching for and acquiring footage from the collection.
-For additional information please contact Jenni Matz (matz [at] televisionacademy.com).
+For additional information please contact The Interviews (email@example.com)

 - Licensing fees apply, but vary depending on the usage rights and territory you require.
-Please contact us for more information.
+Please review common questions below, and contact us for more information.

-- Quoting from The Interviews is allowed, but we ask you check with us for exact phrasing and credit.
+Quoting from The Interviews is allowed, but we ask you check with us for exact phrasing and attribution.

 - Initial research is free, but more detailed requests involving staff time and database searches require a minimum research fee of $100 per request.